Congratulations to the following students and junior researchers who received awards at PDM Research Day 2025.

 Penn Dental Medicine AADOCR Travel Award

 The AADOCR Travel Award program was launched by Penn Dental Medicine in 2014 to advance student/junior investigator research, providing funds toward their travel to the annual AADOCR meeting where awardees have the opportunity to present their work.
 Recipients are selected by a faculty panel of judges at Penn Dental Medicine’s annual Research Day.
-The following recipients were selected at Research Day 2022 and will attend and present their research at the 2023 AADOCR/CADR Annual Meeting & Exhibition in Portland, OR next March 2023.
+The following recipients were selected at Research Day 2025 and will attend and present their research at an upcoming AADOCR/CADR Annual Meeting & Exhibition.

 DMD Student Awardees